 - A year of gaining access: Nine members of Congress and two celebrities spoke for events organized by DRCNet in 2005.

-- A year of affecting federal legislation: Pending likely changes to the Higher Education Act drug provision that scale back a federal drug law -- a rare event -- and possible further changes may go further next year than anyone thought was possible.
+- A year of affecting federal legislation: Pending likely changes to the Higher Education Act drug provision that may go further this year than anyone thought was possible.